hpcc-systems/Tombolo/docs/docs/Quick-Start/Installation.md

 npm start
 ```

 The `cd` command changes the directory you're working with.
-In order to work with your newly created Docusaurus site, you'll need to navigate the terminal there.

 The `npm i` command installs dependencies located in the package.json file necessary for running and compiling the code.